chenjessy/Literature-Review/Daron Acemoglu, Simon Johnson, James A. Robinson.md

+This is a document explaining the importance of institutions in shaping different economic outcomes.
+The authors' are well-known economists, but their tones of telling stories in this paper are more like political scientist.

 The authors first document the empirical importance of institutions by using two quasi-natural experiments: the division of Korea into two parts and the colonization of much of the world by European powers.
 In the model, the two state variables are political institutions and the distribution of resources.

 When thinking about growth, the differences in growth rate across countries are important.
 Some recent contributions focus on economic policies, such as taxes, subsidies, barriers to technology adoption, and human capital policies.
 But they don't give an explanation for the differences across countries.